North-Sea-Transition-Authority/field-consents/README.md

 You will need to add a new Prometheus data source.
 Use the URL `http://prometheus:9090`

 To view metrics data, you can use the explore section.
 Select the Prometheus data source, then find the metric that you care about

+### User data
+Run the appropriate `insert-all-users-*.sql` in order to create the basic users to test the application.